vbocan/ipfees/docs/literature-review.md

 ## Abstract

-This comprehensive literature review examines the application of Domain-Specific Languages (DSLs) in legal and regulatory computing, with particular emphasis on fee calculation systems.
-Through systematic analysis of 50+ peer-reviewed publications, government technical reports, and industry analyses, we identify a critical gap: while DSLs have been extensively applied to legal contract formalization (Stipula, Pacta Sunt Servanda) and smart contracts (Solidity, Clarity), their application to computational fee structures in intellectual property and regulatory compliance appears to be an underexplored area.
+This literature review examines the application of Domain-Specific Languages (DSLs) in legal and regulatory computing, with particular emphasis on fee calculation systems.
+Through systematic analysis of key peer-reviewed publications, government technical reports, and industry analyses, we identify a critical gap: while DSLs have been extensively applied to legal contract formalization (Stipula, Pacta Sunt Servanda) and smart contracts (Solidity, Clarity), their application to computational fee structures in intellectual property and regulatory compliance appears to be an underexplored area.
 This review synthesizes research across legal informatics, DSL design principles, computational law frameworks, and regulatory automation to contextualize the contribution of DSL-based fee calculation systems.
 This review suggests that multi-jurisdiction regulatory fee computation is an application domain for DSL technology with potential for both practical impact and academic research.

 ## 1. Introduction